“You think back to when you were kids and what you could do,” said Vin Riley.

 By sharing memories of sporting moments and tapping into a passion for sport, they help people to connect with others and with their past, reawakening positive thoughts and feelings that otherwise remain hidden away.

 Vin and Chris have been going to the group since it started in 2016.
-It has since grown to more than 30 members.
+It's since grown to more than 30 members.

-They have tried out various taster sessions of sports at the group and have made many new friends.
+They tried out various sport taster sessions at the group and have made many new friends.

 Vin particularly enjoys playing darts with the other men in the group, which gives Chris time to socialise with the other wives, whose husbands also live with dementia.